To Enlarge Images – Right Click Image then Open in a New Tab.

 We Knew this Swan Family well..
 They knew we were NOT a Threat.

-The Trust we Established Pay-off when it was time to Collect DNA Samples,
+The Trust we Established Paid-off when it was time to Collect DNA Samples,

-Color ID Band them..
+Color ID Banding them..
 And Later when it was Time to ReHome- Transport.

 We Enjoyed our Visits with this Large Swan Family.
 ALL 10 of them.